-Pull the Social Media Rabbit Out of the Hat: Social Media Tricks That Work
+Pull the Social Media Rabbit Out of the Hat: Top Social Media Tricks

 People probably get tired of hearing the words social media used to describe their online presence.
 Reality is, however, that more and more people are turning to social media outlets for information on a daily basis.
 For companies this means that more customers are ranking the places they do business by how accessible that company is on social media sites.
 Big companies like Coke, Pepsi, and others have entire divisions dedicated to developing a social media presence, monitoring that presence, and improving interactions for their customers.